Some dynamics in real quadratic fields with applications to inhomogeneous minima: Markov partitions

 Given a rectangle in the plane with sides parallel to the stable and unstable axes, let us denote its stable and unstable intervals by $[\alpha_s(A),\beta_s(A)]$ and $[\alpha_u(A), \beta_u(A)]$, and let $\ell_*(A) = \beta_*(A)-\alpha_*(A)$ denote the corresponding lengths.
 For each pair $A,B\in \scr{P}$ with $AB$ admissible, we define Pictured in the $(s,u)$ plane, this is the height of the bottom of the subrectangle $A\cap \phi^{-1}(B)$ inside $A$, expressed as a fraction of the total height of $A$, and is a measure of the footprint of this subrectangle in $A$ alluded to above.
 The left endpoint of the unstable interval of $r_i$ is then equal to so the unstable coordinate of $\pi(s)$ is given by the series

 The stable coordinate works the same way if $\overline{\varepsilon}>0$.
 Some additional care must be taken if $\overline{\varepsilon}<0$, since then $\phi$ is orientation-reversing in the stable direction and the footprints alternate with their mirror images up to similarity instead of being independent of $i$.
-In that case we define coefficients and and stable coordinate alternates between these:
+In that case we define coefficients and and the stable coordinate alternates between these:

+Let us now return to the partitions $\scr{P}_n$ derived from the two-rectangle partition above.
 If $s\in\Sigma$ is periodic, then the image $\pi(s)\in\T_K$ has periodic orbit, and hence is a $\Q$-point.
 The following lemma furnishes a similar description of some $K$-pts. \begin{lemma} Suppose that $s$ is eventually periodic in both directions.
 Then $\pi(s)$ is a $K$-point. \end{lemma} \begin{proof} First observe that all members of our partitions $\scr{P}_n$ have coordinates in the field $K$.
 If $s$ is eventually periodic in both directions, then the series (\ref{unstableseries}) and (\ref{stableseries}) (and its analog in case $\overline{\varepsilon}>0$) decompose into finitely many geometric series with all terms and coefficients expressible in terms of these coordinates, and the result follows. \end{proof}

 \begin{lemma} If $t'<t$ and $X_t\subsetneq X_{t'}$, then there exists a finite word occurring in $\pi^{-1}(X_{t'})$ that does not occur in $\pi^{-1}(X_t)$. \end{lemma} \begin{proof} Suppose to the contrary that every word appearing in $\pi^{-1}(X_{t'})$ also occurs in $\pi^{-1}(X_t)$.
 We claim this forces $\pi^{-1}(X_{t'})$ to be contained in the closure of $\pi^{-1}(X_t)$, which is a contradiction since the latter is closed assumed distinct from the former.
 Let $s\in \pi^{-1}(X_{t'})$, and for $k\in\NN$ let $w_k$ be the word $s(-k)\cdots s(0)\cdots s(k)$.
 By hypothesis, this word occurs in $\pi^{-1}(X_t)$, and by applying $\phi$ we may assume that it occurs centrally in some element $x_k\in \pi^{-1}(X_t)$.
 In particular, $x_k$ and $s$ agree on the index interval $[-k,k]$, and it follows that $x_k\to s$ as $k\to \infty$, so $s$ lies in the closure of $\pi^{-1}(X_t)$. \end{proof}